 Here comes more butter.
 Melt more butter (from the “for the pan section”) combine with the sugar, and pour into a casserole dish.

 This is my favorite part, the rolling!
 Roll up the dough and take some thread (or a really sharp, non-serrated knife), and cut into at least 12 slices.
-I think I ended up getting 15-16 cinnamon rolls of various sizes from this recipe and ended up using 2 casserole dishes, so if that happens for you, no worries, just make sure to melt a wee bit more butter.
+I think I ended up getting about 25 cinnamon rolls of various sizes from this recipe the last time I made it (Dec 31, 2020) and ended up using 2 casserole dishes, so if that happens for you, no worries.
+You might want to melt more butter but you don’t have to go AS overboard as I did at first (see pic).
+You do want them to swim in butter, though.